Your search did not match any results.

 The Marseille region strengthens Oracle’s extensive network in the European Union, with Frankfurt and Amsterdam already available and Milan and Stockholm planned to open.
 Oracle’s strategy is to meet customers where they are, enabling customers to keep data and services where they need it.
 Customers can deploy Oracle Cloud completely within their own data centers with Dedicated Region and Exadata Cloud@Customer, deploy cloud services locally with public cloud-based management, or deploy cloud services remotely on the edge with Roving Edge Infrastructure.

 Oracle is committed to sustainability and has pledged to power all Oracle Cloud regions worldwide with 100 percent renewable energy by 2025.
 Several Oracle Cloud regions, including regions in North America, South America, and Europe are already powered by 100 percent renewable energy, and all Oracle Cloud regions use state-of-the-art energy management and cooling technologies to minimize their impact on the environment.
 To keep server temperatures down, the Marseille region relies on a “river cooling” based heat exchange system which is 30 times more energy-efficient than conventional cooling systems.
-This minimizes the cloud region’s impact on the environment.
+This minimizes the cloud region’s impact on the environment and makes it one of the most efficient in the country.
 As part of its renewable energy clean Cloud initiative, Oracle reused or recycled 99.6 percent of its retired hardware in FY21 while strictly adhering to Oracle’s data privacy and security practices.

 “We are pleased to see Oracle investing in a cloud region in France as this is an important step in helping our customers leverage local, renewable infrastructure that provides security and sustainability in an eco-friendly and more inclusive digital world,” said Todd Moore, vice president, Encryption Products, Thales.
 “With this new data center closer to customers’ business, and leveraging the technical partnership between OCI and Thales, we will help more customers move to the cloud faster while securely remaining in control of their data.”